 James then goes on to highlight the ways in which data scientists can rally excel at their jobs and do remarkably well with the data analytics and visualization niche.
 There are two aspects – one is the technology itself (in the form of solutions like Hadoop, R, Python and Spark) and the other is the team of experts that form touchpoints for data scientists (data application developers, modelers, data engineers, senior management, and ETL experts).
 Both of them should work in tandem to provide an environment that fosters higher productivity for the data scientists.
 James has listed quite a few ways to achieve this.

-With these helpful pointers, James brings out the ways in which enhancing the value of Data Scientists in the Big Data ecosystem can be made possible.
+With these helpful pointers, James brings out the ways in which Increasing the significance of Data Scientists in the Big Data Ecosystem can be made possible.

 Planning to acquire data from the web?
 We’re here to help.
 Let us know about your requirements.